nextcloud/sumupbot/README.md

 	> -e APP_PORT=9031 -e APP_SECRET=12345 -e APP_VERSION=1.0.0 -e 	NEXTCLOUD_URL='<YOUR_NEXTCLOUD_URL_REACHABLE_FROM_INSIDE_DOCKER>' -p
 	> 9031:9031 summarai:latest

-4. Register the SummarAI Bot
+5. Register the SummarAI Bot

-	Example assuming you are in the source directory of the bot
+	Example assuming you are in the source directory of the cloned repository

 	> (Hint: In both cases, registering manually or via makefile, adjust the json dictionary that it fits your environment/needs)

 	**Register manually:**